kevthunder/codewave/readme.md

 ```

 ## ToDo
-* multi comand support for ClosingPromp
+* multi lines support for ClosingPromp
 * comment styles
   * php outer
 * Create some more default commands